mstocco/mariostoc.co/content/traininglog/20220814-ironman2022-2weeksout.md

 ![Swim](/assets/jpg/swim-20220818.jpeg)

-I didn't waste much time at the truck getting out of my swim kit and off on the run.
+I didn't waste much time at the truck, getting out of my swim kit and on to the run.

-I saw on the map that there was a connector trail off _West Shawnigan Road_ that would get me on to the _Cowichan Valley Trail_; I found that trail but it wasn't as evident at the map suggested.
+I saw on the map that there was a connector trail off _West Shawnigan Road_ that would get me to the _Cowichan Valley Trail_; I found that trail but it wasn't as evident at the map suggested.

 <!----->
 The surface of the _Cowichan Valley Trail_ is pretty much the same as the _Kettle Valley Rail Trail_, the first 10km out and back segment of IRONMAN Canada.
 Everything was comfortable from a cardio perspective but my ankles were a bit tender this evening.
 Not much nervy sensation coming from the little toe.